 Achieve the illusion of more space in a room by using mirrors.
 Small space solutions usually focus on storage, while mirrors not only expand the feel of a room they also make a decorative statement!
 I love how they have used a crystal chandelier in the living room above.
 It’s smart because the heavy use of mirrors allows the shimmering light from the fixture to create a dazzling effect at night.

-1. Uttermost Black Tinted Wall Mirror
+1. Uttermost Black Tinted Wall Mirror (no longer available)